-She currently lives in Flint, Michigan with her husband and the youngest 2 of her 4 children.
-Her granddaughter also stays with them half the week.
+She currently lives in Flint, Michigan with her husband and her youngest son.

 I was born in Pensacola Florida, (which I pronounced Pepsi-Cola when I was still a good kid).
 We moved to Anchorage, Alaska when I was two where we lived on base until my dad retired from the Navy and got a job in the oil industry.
 My dad told the story of getting offered his job just 30 minutes before his retirement ceremony, keeping him from taking a job on the 100th floor of the World Trade Center.
 (Whew!
 That was a close one!
 All my stories were almost set in NYC instead of Alaska!)

 I spent my childhood in a neighborhood which bordered the property of Alaska Pacific University.
 Behind our back gate were the woods and trails used by the University ski team and it was a child’s paradise.
 My love of the Alaskan woods was born and flourished there.